-Low level concerns about staff are reported directly to Liz Hart (Headteacher) or in her absence, Chris Ray/Neil Moules (Deputy Heads).
+Low level concerns about staff are reported directly to Chris Ray (Headteacher.
 If the concerns relate to the Headteacher, these should be reported to Shirly Watson (CEO Beckfoot Trust).
 If concerns relate to the CEO, they should be reported to John Winkley (Chair of Trustees for Beckfoot Trust).

-Line management/Supervision of the DSL is held fortnightly and led by the Headteacher.
+Line management/Supervision of the DSL is held weekly and led by the Nathan Bulley (Deputy Head & DSL).